New Entrant Safety Audit Checklist

 Area Records to gather

-• List of drivers, trucks, trailers, and terminals
+• List of current drivers, trucks, trailers, and operating terminals

 Common gaps

-• A drug testing consortium account with no documents saved in the carrier packet.
+• Drug testing consortium enrollment was completed but no documents were saved in the carrier's records.

 Before / During / After audit